 If you’re a newly minted J.D., you don’t need to hear just inspiring messages.
 You need to hear advice on how to succeed as a professional in an industry that’s not particularly kind to new members.

-If you land at a law firm that has a marketing department, that marketing department’s job is to promote the firm, not you.
-The marketing department will spend some of its time and energy on you once in awhile (when it’s creating your profile page on the firm website, for example) but careers are not sustained on such fleeting moments in the sun.
+In larger firms, while a marketing department exists, its primary goal is to promote the firm’s brand rather than individual attorneys.
+Your personal marketing might only be a priority when updating the firm’s website or for specific projects, leaving significant gaps in personal brand development.
 Also, it’s much more likely that you will wind up working at a small or midsize firm that doesn’t have a fully developed marketing department – or that you’ll end up working for yourself, in which case you are the marketing department.

 That may be a jump you aren’t quite sure how to make.
 Law schools don’t really have a Marketing Yourself 101 course.
 With that in mind, here is a truism you ought to know: Most consumers can’t readily distinguish between law firms and assume they’re more or less the same; and now that smartphones enable consumers to review a larger array of options more quickly than ever before, you can’t afford to be one of many and subsist on whichever clients just so happen to come across you.
 You need to distinguish yourself from the (oversupply of) competition and give potential customers a reason to seek you out specifically.

-- Everybody wants high-income divorce and complex business litigation cases, because that’s where the money is.
+- Identifying and Targeting Niche Markets: The allure of high-profile cases and lucrative practice areas is undeniable, but the competition is fierce.
+Exploring underserved niches within your community can provide a unique value proposition.
+Whether it’s offering legal services in a second language, specializing in emerging areas of law, or focusing on specific demographic groups, niche marketing can set you apart from the competition and establish you as a go-to expert in your field.
 There’s nothing wrong with jumping into the fray and competing for that business, but you might want to consider whether your local legal market has an underserved niche where you could thrive.
 Is it millennials?
 Spanish-speaking consumers?
 If it’s possible to create your own market, that might be the way to go.